arielherself/espresso/README.raw.md

 ## Will Paramount’s reboot succeed?

 “Unscripted”, a book published this week, chronicles the dysfunctional final years of Sumner Redstone, a nonagenarian billionaire, and his family atop the sprawling media empire he founded.
 (Redstone died in 2020.)
 Paramount Global, that conglomerate, which includes CBS, MTV, Paramount Pictures, Showtime and Simon &amp; Schuster, is now run by his daughter, [Shari Redstone](https://www.economist.com/business/2016/08/25/in-the-name-of-the-father).
-On Thursday it will report its latest quarterly results.
+On Thursday the company reported mixed quarterly results—with strong subscriber growth but weak advertising revenue—sending shares down in morning trading.

- While Paramount’s share price is nearly 40% below its level twelve months ago, a rally in recent weeks suggests increasing optimism over Ms Redstone’s stewardship.
+But there is still optimism around Ms Redstone’s stewardship.
 Paramount+, its streaming service, has garnered some 55m subscribers in under two years. [“Top Gun: Maverick”](https://www.economist.com/culture/2022/05/26/top-gun-maverick-feels-the-need-to-speed-into-the-past), an action reboot starring Tom Cruise and produced by Paramount Pictures, was a hit last year.
 A new buyer is being sought for Simon &amp; Schuster, a book publisher, after a proposed merger with Penguin Random House was blocked on competition grounds.
 Investors will be hoping for more signs of a successful reboot.

 ## Arresting Hong Kong’s decline